Property Buyer's Guide

 Only applies if you have a bond

-• 2.
-Non-Resident Speculation Tax (NRST): Even for exempt buyers, Ontario charges a 25% NRST province-wide.
-Toronto adds an additional 10% municipal tax, bringing the combined rate to 35% for non-resident purchasers in Toronto.
+• 2 Non-Resident Speculation Tax (NRST): Even for exempt buyers, Ontario charges a 25% NRST province-wide.
+Toronto adds an additional 10% Municipal NRST, for a combined 35%.
+Select "Toronto, Ontario" from the Region dropdown and tick "Foreign buyer" to include both.
+Does not apply to commercial property or buildings with more than 6 units.

 Canadian citizens and permanent residents: No restrictions on purchasing investment property.
 Standard land transfer tax rates apply.
 The principal residence exemption fully eliminates capital gains tax on your primary home.

 Different property types come with different income potential, vacancy assumptions, and cost profiles.
-Here's how the main types compare in our calculator defaults for Canada (Ontario).
+Here's how the main types compare in our calculator defaults for Canada.

 Residential (House)